-- Presents sound policies for student discipline, suspension, and expulsion including procedures for due process-policies that contain artifacts or information from other states, districts, or other charter schools without will be deemed unresponsive - Presents sound policies for student attendance and truancy including procedures for due process that comply with state law and regulation and are customized to the charter school-policies that contain artifacts or information from other states, districts, or other charter schools without will be deemed unresponsive - Clear designation of staff responsible for implementing the discipline plan, including maintenance of student records and data - A plan to ensure that vulnerable student populations are not disproportionately impacted by discipline policies - Goals for student behavior are clear and measurable; there is a plan, and designated personnel, for monitoring and reporting related to behavior goals as well as ongoing maintenance of discipline records
+- Presents sound policies for student discipline, suspension, and expulsion including procedures for due process. - Presents sound policies for student attendance and truancy including procedures for due process that comply with state law and regulation2 and are customized to the charter school. - If components are based on other states, districts, and/or schools, they have been adapted to meet the local context and proposed target community. - Clear designation of staff responsible for implementing the discipline plan, including maintenance of student records and data. - A plan to ensure that vulnerable student populations are not disproportionately impacted by discipline policies. - Goals for student behavior are clear and measurable; there is a plan, and designated personnel, for monitoring and reporting related to behavior goals as well as ongoing maintenance of discipline records. - Student behavior plan integrates clear, logical use of methods of restorative justice per Assembly Bill 168 (2019).